 \section{Introduction}

-This paper investigates the covariance of the log-average periodogram.
-The estimator is obtained from a real-valued time series $y_1, y_2\dots, y_{p}$, which is a realization of a stationary Gaussian process with zero mean.
+The log-periodogram and the log-average periodogram, where adjacent frequencies are averaged before applying the logarithm, are fundamental spectral estimators.
+While the second-order properties of the log-periodogram have been derived in \cite{ephraim2005second}, this paper investigates the covariance of the log-average periodogram estimator.
+Let $y_1, y_2,\dots, y_{k}$ be a real-valued time series, which is a realization of a stationary Gaussian process with zero mean.
 The spectral density function of the process is assumed to be Hölder continuous.
-The log-average periodogram consists of averaging local frequencies of the periodogram before applying the logarithm.
-We use the discrete cosine transform to define the periodogram.
-Since the time series is real-valued, this provides estimates of the spectral density function on a grid twice as fine as the periodogram defined by the discrete Fourier transform \citep[Lem.~1]{klockmann2023efficient}.
-Let denote the discrete cosine I transform of the time series at frequency $0\leq \pi (i-1)/(p-1) \leq\pi$ for $i=2,...,p-1$.
-For $i=1,p$, the right-hand side of (\ref{speccomp}) is additionally multiplied with a factor $1/\sqrt{2}$.
+Since the time series is real-valued, we use the discrete cosine transform (DCT) to define the periodogram.
+This provides estimates of the spectral density on a grid twice as fine compared to the discrete Fourier transform, see \cite{klockmann2024efficient}.
+Let denote the discrete cosine transform of the time series at frequency $0\leq \pi (i-1)/(k-1) \leq\pi$ for $i=2,...,k-1$.
+For $i=1,k$, the right-hand side of (\ref{speccomp}) is additionally multiplied with a factor $1/\sqrt{2}$.
 The $Y_i$ are also called spectral components.
-The periodogram and log-periodogram of the time series are given by $Y_i^2$ and $\log\{Y_i^2\}$, $i=1,...,p$, where $\log$ denotes the natural logarithm.
+The periodogram and log-periodogram of the time series are given by $Y_i^2$ and $\log(Y_i^2)$, $i=1,...,k$.
 We define the log-average periodogram by